 Phase II Proof of Concept

 Wycliffe USA leadership recognized the significance of BTAI and provided initial Phase I funding to allow the team to meet and organize and to engage the lead technical expert to begin the development of the Web-based application.
-We have characterized the work done under the initial funding allocation as Phase I. This proposal is a request for support and funding to continue the development (now Phase II) and to test the application in a limited but public trial on the Internet and then to go fully public in the trial.
-We anticipate a third phase which will be the transition phase of turning over the software, project deliverables, and team to the SIL Language Software Development Team.
+We have characterized the work done under the initial funding allocation as Phase I. This proposal is a request for support and funding to continue the development through a merged development group in conjunction with the SIL development team that is now being formed(now Phase II) and to test the application in a limited but public trial on the Internet and then to go fully public in the trial.
+We anticipate a third phase which will be the transition phase of fully turning over the software, project deliverables, and team to the SIL Language Software Development Team.

 Based on the initial success of the crowdsourcing application, development of the base software will continue through Phase II.
 Key efforts in development need to include: